Should you hand out whole candy bars this Halloween?

 A common bulk choice is a 50-pack of assorted Nestle Halloween chocolate bars, which costs around $7 at your local grocery store and offers a grumble-free mix of Kit Kats, Aeros, Smarties and Coffee Crisps.
 Keep in mind that if you decide to give away a handful per child, a single box would serve only 10–12 children (not accounting for your own snacking, of course).
 And at three to four candies per handful, each fun-sized bar costs around $0.14, costing you between $0.42 and $0.56 per kid.
 Two handfuls?
 That’s as much as $0.84 to $1.12 per tiny pirate.

 If you’re feeling particularly generous, you may consider giving away full-sized candy bars.
-Supposing you snag a 36-pack of full-size Hershey’s bars for around $26, that works out to $0.72 per kid—pricier than doling out a single handful of treats, but the cheaper choice if you consider yourself a two-handful household.
+Supposing you snag a 36-pack of full-size Hershey’s bars for around $26 on Amazon, that works out to $0.72 per kid—pricier than doling out a single handful of treats, but the cheaper choice if you consider yourself a two-handful household.
 Trading in fun-size bars for the full-Hershey could actually save you money.

 You’d also become a legend among neighbourhood kids.
 And no gossip spreads faster among children than the candy-related variety.
 Don’t be surprised if trick-or-treaters have swapped details on who’s giving away whole Caramilks and the frequency of knocks on your door increases.